EmmaH2012/Bible-help/README.md

 # Bible-help
-Select problem and some biblical soultions come to you
+Enter problem and some biblical help willl help you Problem = input('please enter problem')